 How Long Does It Take To Process FAFSA®?

-To receive your SAR in the quickest amount of time, complete the the form online, provide an email address, and sign the FAFSA® using your FSA ID.
-You can also create your which is a personal identification number used to access federal student aid information and legally sign electronic documents.
+To receive your SAR in the quickest amount of time, complete the form online, provide an email address, and sign the FAFSA® using your FSA ID.
+You can also create your which is personal identification number used to access federal student aid information and legally sign electronic documents.

 If you don’t provide your email address on the electronic FAFSA®, you will receive a paper SAR in the mail in about 7 to 10 days.
-For those who have filled out the form online, provided a valid email address, but haven’t signed the FAFSA® with an FSA ID, receiving the SAR by email can take up to two weeks.
+For students who have filled out the form online, provided a valid email address, but haven’t signed the FAFSA® with an FSA ID, receiving the SAR by email can take up to two weeks.

 You can fill out the paper form and provide an email address on the application, which ensures you receive a link to your SAR via email in two weeks.